2017 was a great year to be rich

 The S&P 500 Index has risen 20% since the beginning of the year and the Dow Jones Industrial Average is up 25%, fattening portfolios and boosting dividends.
 To a certain extent, the benefits are shared through ownership of 401(k) accounts.

-But only about half of Americans participate in an employer-sponsored retirement fund, according to the Pew Research Center, and a much smaller 18.7% of Americans own stock directly.
+But only about half of Americans participate in an employer-sponsored retirement fund, according to the Pew Charitable Trusts, and a much smaller 18.7% of Americans own stock directly.
 In both cases, market participation is skewed toward those with higher incomes, which means that the wealthy disproportionately benefit from Wall Street's boom.

 Related: Most Americans aren't benefiting from the stock market boom

-Note: --A previous version of this story misidentified Pew Charitable Trusts in graf 7.